-This activity class is for the purpose of investment in new local roads and improving the capacity of existing local roads, and end of life bridge and structures renewals.
+This activity class is for the purpose of investment in new local roads and improving existing local roads, and end of life bridge and structures renewals.

 Investment in this activity class prioritises the strategic priorities of supporting economic growth and productivity, and a safe and resilient transport system.
+Funding in this activity class will be focused on improving efficiency and reducing congestion and travel times.